Euler-Heisenberg waves propagating in a magnetic background: Conclusions

 \section{Conclusions}

-We present the Euler-Heisenberg solution that represents an electromagnetic wave propagating through an intense uniform magnetic background; due to the wave-background interaction one electric longitudinal component, $\kappa E$, arises affecting the polarization of the wave as well as the direction of propagation.
-The constant $\kappa$ depends on three parameters: the velocity of the propagation, the magnetic background and the EH parameter $\kappa (\beta, B, b)$; if the magnetic field is such that $B_x =0$ or $B_z=0$ this effect does not occur and $\kappa=0$.
+We present the solutions to the truncated Euler-Heisenberg Lagrangian that represent an electromagnetic wave propagating through an intense uniform magnetic or electric background; due to the wave-background interaction one electric longitudinal component, $\gamma E_w$, arises affecting the polarization..
+The constant $\gamma$ depends on three parameters: the velocity of the propagation, the magnetic background and the EH parameter $\gamma (\beta, B, \mu)$; if the magnetic field is such that there is no component perpendicular or parallel to the propagating direction, $B_{\perp} =0$ or $B_{\parallel}=0$ this effect does not occur and $\gamma=0$.

-By means of the NLED effective metric approach \cite{novello2000}, \cite{Pleban} we obtain the phase velocity of the propagating wave from the null geodesics of the NLED effective metric.
-For an intense magnetic background field, of the order of $B_{cr} \approx 10^9$ Teslas, the velocity of the propagation significantly slows down, diminishing as $B$ grows; the phase velocity can even be frozen for fields of the order of the critical field, $b B^2 \approx \alpha (B/B_{cr})^2 =1/12$ as is illustrated in Fig. \ref{fig2}.
-We want to stress that we do not find tachyonic phase velocities for the propagating wave, neither birefringence.
+By means of the NLED effective metric approach \cite{Novello2000}, \cite{Pleban}, \cite{Liberati-Sonego-Visser}, we obtain there is birefringence and we determine the two possible phase velocities of the propagating wave.
+For intense magnetic background fields, but such that $B/B_{cr} << 1$ the velocities of the propagation slow down, diminishing to the order of hundred thousandths as $B$ grows, this is illustrated in Fig. \ref{fig2}.
+The birefringence in the case of an electric uniform background is calculated as well.

 By performing a Lorentz boost on the effective metric we model the situation of a flowing medium.
 By rescaling the coordinates of the effective metric it acquires the form of a PLG metric, where clearly can be identified the velocity of the propagating medium and the velocity of the perturbation through such a medium.
-In this case also exists an optical horizon that can be reached for a less intense magnetic background if the medium propagates opposite to the wave.
-This is shown in Fig. \ref{fig5}.

-We briefly address the situation of a propagating wave through an intense electric background field.
-The main difference comparing with the magnetic background is that there is no optical horizon but the phase velocity reaches a constant saturation value.
-However when we perform a Lorentz boost on the effective metric, then the possibility of an optical horizon exists for a medium moving in opposite direction to the wave, i.e. $\beta_{L}$ being negative; that is illustrated in Fig. \ref{fig10}; for positive $\beta_{L}$ an optical horizon does not occur.
+We present as example the case of Lorentz boosts parallel and perpendicular to the propagating direction.
+The effect of slowing down the wave is more efficient for a parallel to the propagation Lorentz boost.